-Best Nintendo Switch accessories
+Best Nintendo Switch accessories in 2023

 Why you can trust TechRadar Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The Brook Power Bay can easily be considered one of the best Nintendo Switch accessories, especially if you find yourself playing a lot of Super Smash Bros.
 Ultimate.
 Outside of its GameCube aesthetics, the biggest strength of this third-party dock is the support for up to two Bluetooth audio devices, meaning you can hook up a headset as well as a soundbar and keep things ticking over smoothly.

 Arguably it's the two built-in GameCube controller ports that are going to be attractive to those who still have their old-school remotes handy.
 Regardless, for the price you're paying here, around $55 / £52 depending on colorway, there's more than enough value here to satisfy, especially when considering that an official Nintendo Switch dock replacement runs just shy of three times as much.

 Admittedly, you aren't getting the same premium feel or size for the unit with the Brook Power Pay, but the plastic construction didn't bother us in our testing.
 We found the console sat flush with no issues to speak of.
 If you're someone who is after another place to dock your Switch without having to disconnect any existing wires, this is a top-performing option.

 - Read more: Brook Power Bay review

 You can think of Ring Fit Adventure as a spiritual successor to the Wii's Fit Board, the classic gamer's fitness accessory.
 But this time, you get a role-playing game with fitness moves seamlessly weaved in rather than gamified exercise classes.